Russell Westbrook: National team career

-Westbrook was also selected to play for the 2012 Summer Olympic team in London, where he won a second gold medal.
+Westbrook was selected to play for the 2012 Summer Olympic team in London, where he won a second gold medal.
 He declined an invitation to join the 2016 Olympic team.

 Player profile

-Standing at 6 ft 4 in tall and weighing 200 lb, Westbrook is a point guard who has established himself as one of the most athletic players in NBA history.
-He is also widely known for playing at a high level of intensity and for being able to keep that intensity for the majority of his playing time.
+Standing at 6 ft 4 in tall and weighing 200 lb, Westbrook is a point guard who is widely known for playing at a high level of intensity and for being able to keep that intensity for the majority of his playing time.
 Westbrook will often look to push the pace of the game for transition points and attack the basket.

-Though attacking the rim is his forte, he will frequently pull up for medium-range jump shots.
+Though attacking the rim is Westbrooke's forte, he will frequently pull up for medium-range jump shots.
 He regularly creates good scoring opportunities for his teammates, resulting in him averaging over eight assists per game for his career.
+Despite his intense style of play, and despite having torn his right meniscus in 2013, Westbrook remains one of the NBA's most durable players.
+The 2025–26 season marked his 18th season in the NBA.
+In his first five years with Oklahoma City he played in every game.